AdnanHodzic/puppet-make_apt_repo/README.md

 puppet make_apt_repo module
 ======================

-This Puppet module assists you with creation of your local apt reposistory.
+This Puppet module assists you with creation of your local apt repository.